adityapratama/arithmetic/README.md

 # arithmetic

 For purpose try unit testing and go get on golang programming

 ### unit test

 go test github.com/adityapratama/arithmetic

 ### go get

 go get github.com/adityapratama/arithmetic

+### Add dimentional calculation and unit test

+for purpose to understand how to implement a interface and how to create embedded interface on golang